“I was facing my 2nd DUI within 7 years. K&B got my case to trial and was able to get it dismissed.”

 We move on civil revocation and DMV deadlines before the window closes.

-We pull footage and records, expose flaws, and file the motions that matter.
+We request discovery and analyze records, expose flaws, and file the motions that matter.

 We pursue the best outcome the evidence allows — fully prepared to take it to trial.